 Read more:

-Scientists Joshua Davies, professor of earth and atmospheric sciences at the University of Quebec and Montreal, Canada, and Margriet Lantink, postdoctoral research associate in the Department of Geosciences at the University of Wisconsin-Madison, states United States, along with researchers from the University of Utrecht and the University of Geneva, are using a combination of techniques to try to obtain information about the distant past of our solar system.
+Scientists Joshua Davies, professor of earth and atmospheric sciences at the University of Quebec and Montreal, Canada, and Margriet Lantink, postdoctoral research associate in the Department of Geosciences at the University of Wisconsin-Madison, states United States, along with researchers from the University of Utrecht and the University of Geneva, are using a combination of techniques to try to obtain information regarding the distant past of our solar system.

 They recently discovered the perfect place to uncover the long-term history of our waning Moon.
 And that’s not by studying the Moon itself, but by reading signals in ancient rock layers on Earth.
 In Karijini National Park, Western Australia, some gorges rhythmically cut through sediment in layers that are 2.5 billion years old.